pingcap/docs-tidb-operator/en/tidb-toolkit.md

         kubectl exec ${pod_name} -n ${namespace} -c tikv -- kill -s TERM 1
         ```

-    3. Wait for the TiKV container to restart and enter the container:
+    3. Wait for the TiKV container to restart, and enter the container:

         {{< copyable "shell-regular" >}}